andreasbm/readme/README.md

 }
 ```

-Then you can stamp it to your readme by writing `{{ readme.table }}` and it will be formatted as a table.
+Then you can stamp it to your readme by writing `{{ readme.properties }}` and it will be formatted as a table.

 | Attribute | Type | Description |
 | ------- | ------- | ------- |